Satellite Maps for Mineral Mapping

 Image credit: NASA

-- The advantage of creating large scale area maps which allows them to examine in single scenes or in mosaics the geological portrayal of Earth on a regional basis.
+- The advantage of creating large-scale area maps allows them to examine in single scenes or in mosaics the geological portrayal of Earth on a regional basis.

 - The ability to analyze multispectral bands quantitatively in terms of numbers permits them to apply special image processing techniques to discern and enhance certain compositional properties of Earth materials.